geoadmin/service-qrcode/README.md

 docker image inspect --format='{{json .Config.Labels}}' swisstopo/service-qrcode:develop.latest | jq
 ```

-You can also check these metadata on a running container as follow
+You can also check these metadata on a running container as follows

 ```bash
 docker ps --format="table {{.ID}}\t{{.Image}}\t{{.Labels}}"